Skip to navigation Skip to content

 Alignment of Care Manual Follow-up (MFU) activities 277-51170000

-This document outlines the MFU activities that can be created as a result of information transferred electronically between Child Support and Centrelink in relation to care assessments.
+This document explains the MFU activities that can be created as a result of information transferred electronically between Child Support and Centrelink in relation to care assessments.

 Alignment of care MFUs

 Under Alignment of Care, mutual customers can advise care arrangements to either Centrelink or Child Support.
 A data exchange ensures a complete and accurate match for correct family assistance and child support assessments.
-Records that do not match may result in an MFU activity on the customer's record or a Child Support intray email.
+Where the data exchange is unable to automatically apply a care determination MFU activity is created on the customer's Centrelink record for the care determined to be manually investigated and actioned.

 MFUs processed by Alignment of Care staff occur where: